 If one of the most important factors of choosing a suitable pair of running headphones is the audio quality, then these Sennheiser CX Sport's could be a great choice for you.

 Like with some of the best headsets for FIFA, Sennheiser boasts that these earbuds come with superior bass quality to help boost your running performance, particularly if you enjoy listening to lively, bass-heavy songs along the way.

 Although not on the ear, these earbuds do come with volume and song controls on the cable that can be worn around the neck, designed to give you a bit more security in case they fall out whilst exercising.

 With a 6-hour battery life, they should last for beginners and more serious runners looking to run for longer, but also for everyday use like commuting to and from work.

-Bose offers two SoundSport's in their range, but the ones we're focusing on are the slightly more expensive Pulse editions which come with a built-in heart rate monitor, much like a top Fitbit, to help track how hard you're working as you run.
+Bose offers two SoundSport headphones in their range, but the ones we're focusing on are the slightly more expensive Pulse editions which come with a built-in heart rate monitor, much like a top Fitbit, to help track how hard you're working as you run.

-The SoundSport's are highly compatible with NFC-enabled smartphones and music devices, and if you download The Bose Connect app then you can share music with more than one pair of headphones, making them a great option if you regularly run with a buddy.
+The SoundSport is compatible with NFC-enabled smartphones and music devices, and if you download The Bose Connect app, then you can share music with more than one pair of headphones, making them a great option if you regularly run with a buddy.